DoctorDalek1963/CNSEA/README.md

 My Computer Science Non-Exam Assessment (CSNEA).

 Included are:
-- The Python versions of Tasks 1 (incomplete), 2, and 3
+- The Python versions of Tasks 1 (incomplete), 2, and 3 in two forms
 - The Visual Basic version of task 3 in two forms
 - The Java version of task 3 (incomplete)